Expressions

 Mathematical functions

-The following list of functions can be used on numerical (INT
+The following list of functions can be used on NUMERIC

 ,LONG